 The winner(s) are announced on this website and during our Contest Webinar (date to be determined).

-- Our panel of staff readers each read the first ten pages of every entry.
+- Our panel of staff readers read the first ten pages of every entry.
 Those stories that fail to hold our interest are removed from the competition.

-- We read deeper into the remaining novels, this time setting aside those we feel merit a complete reading.
+- We then read deeper into the remaining novels, this time setting aside those we feel merit a complete reading.